Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 Since our 4.0beta2 version, Spyder is now one of such development tools!
-We developed our own client to communicate with any server that implements the LSP v3.0 through a transport layer that uses ZMQ sockets.
+We developed our own client to communicate with any server that implements the LSP v3.0 through a transport layer that uses ZeroMQ sockets.
 Code completion, signatures and docstring extraction were rewritten to take advantage of this architecture, and mouse hovers were added too (other LSP features, such as workspace functionality, will come in future betas).